-Figure 2-7.
+Figure 2-6.
 Removing the Platen Protective Foam

-- 1. Rotate the forms thickness lever downward (to position "A").
-(See Figure 2-7.) - 2.
-Rotate the platen protective foam toward the front of the printer and out from under the support shaft.
+1. Rotate the platen protective foam toward the front of the printer and out from under the support shaft.
 Remove the platen protective foam.

-Remove the Protective Film
+Remove the Foam Strips and Protective Film

-Figure 2-8.
-Removing the Protective Film
+Figure 2-7.
+Removing the Foam Strips and Protective Film

 - Slide the two paper supports toward the center of the support shaft.
 Position them so that they divide the space between the tractors into three approximately equal segments.
-(See Figure 2-8.) - 2.
-Carefully remove the protective plastic bag from the operator panel. - 3.
+See Figure 2-7. - 2.
+Remove the foam strips and the tape securing the foam strips. - 3.
 Carefully peel off the tape and lift the protective film off the operator panel message display.